Wipro Q4 net slips 6% to Rs 2,345 cr; suspends rev guidance amid uncertainty over COVID-19

 The Bengaluru-based company's net profit stood at Rs 2,493.9 crore in March 2019 quarter.
 Wipro posted a 4.6 per cent rise in revenue at Rs 15,711 crore in January-March quarter compared to Rs 15,006.3 crore in the year-ago period.

 "We estimate that the IT services revenues for the quarter ended March 31, 2020 were negatively impacted by COVID-19 by approximately USD 14-16 million (0.7-0.8 per cent of revenues)," Wipro said in a regulatory filing.
-It added that due to the uncertainty around the course of the COVID-19 pandemic, it does not have visibility into the extent to which it will disrupt the company's operations.
+Due to the uncertainty around the course of the COVID-19 pandemic, it does not have visibility into the extent to which it will disrupt the company's operations, it added. "...we have decided to not provide revenue guidance for the quarter ending June 30, 2020.
+We anticipate that we will resume providing revenue guidance when we have increased certainty of both demand and supply side factors," Wipro noted.

+However, the company had previously guided for up to two cent increase (USD 2,095 million to USD 2,137 million) in its IT services revenue.
+Wipro's mainstay IT services revenue was USD 2,073.7 million, a sequential decrease of one per cent.

+The Board has not recommended any final dividend and the interim dividend of Re 1 declared in January will be considered as the final dividend for the financial year 2019-20, Wipro said, adding that the total dividend for FY20 remains Re 1 per equity share.
+Terming the ongoing situation as "unprecedented", Wipro CEO and MD Abidali Z Neemuchwala said: "We are confident that our broad portfolio of services and our ability to execute to our commitments makes us well-positioned to gain market share".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)